epfl-sti/cmi.bluebox/devsupport/NOTES.md

 2015-02-09 - Blue Box personalization use case
 ================================================

 To be transcribed into ../README.md at some point.
-DRAFT STATE - There may be a way to suppress step

 1. The VPN operator procures a Blue Box and installs a standard OpenWRT image onto it.
 2. The VPN operator configures network access on the Blue box